Wait, what? Did you say I can still save for retirement last year?

 NOTE: this is an extremely simplified explanation of the Backdoor Roth.
 Please discuss this option with your tax pro and/or financial planner before taking any action.

 Whew, many details, lots of things to consider!
-If you need to talk this over with a financial professional, this is where to find me.
+If you need to talk this over with a financial professional, you can book a meeting HERE.